lowrycito/handbook/pages/study-manual-general-handbook.md

       * 7.1.1.
 Presiding High PriestThe bishop holds the priesthood keys to lead the work of the Church in the ward.
 He and his counselors form a bishopric.
 They receive guidance from the stake presidency.
 They care for ward members with love, helping them become true followers of Jesus Christ.
       * 7.1.2.
 President of the Aaronic PriesthoodThe bishop holds the priesthood keys to lead the work of the Church in the ward.
 He and his counselors form a bishopric.
 They receive guidance from the stake presidency.
 They care for ward members with love, helping them become true followers of Jesus Christ.
       * 7.1.3.
 Common JudgeThe bishop holds the priesthood keys to lead the work of the Church in the ward.
 He and his counselors form a bishopric.
 They receive guidance from the stake presidency.
 They care for ward members with love, helping them become true followers of Jesus Christ.
       * 7.1.4.
-Coordinating the Work of Salvation and ExaltationThe bishop holds the priesthood keys to lead the work of the Church in the ward.
+Coordinating God’s Work of Salvation and Exaltation in the WardThe bishop holds the priesthood keys to lead the work of the Church in the ward.
 He and his counselors form a bishopric.
 They receive guidance from the stake presidency.
 They care for ward members with love, helping them become true followers of Jesus Christ.
       * 7.1.5.
 Records, Finances, and the MeetinghouseThe bishop holds the priesthood keys to lead the work of the Church in the ward.
 He and his counselors form a bishopric.
 They receive guidance from the stake presidency.
 They care for ward members with love, helping them become true followers of Jesus Christ.
     * 7.2.
 Differences between Branch Presidencies and BishopricsThe bishop holds the priesthood keys to lead the work of the Church in the ward.
 He and his counselors form a bishopric.
 They receive guidance from the stake presidency.
 They care for ward members with love, helping them become true followers of Jesus Christ.
     * 7.3.
 Ward Executive Secretary and Assistant Ward Executive SecretariesThe bishop holds the priesthood keys to lead the work of the Church in the ward.
 He and his counselors form a bishopric.
 They receive guidance from the stake presidency.
 They care for ward members with love, helping them become true followers of Jesus Christ.